circinusX1/circinus/README.md

 ```

-# Making an embix module
+# Sample for making an embix module wrapper around an existent library.

    * use this tool from https://github.com/comarius/elf_resolver
         * and extract all functions & signatures and some helper code